-RHA intends to redevelop the Bond/Hamilton site.
+RHA is in the process of redeveloping the Bond/Hamilton site.
 The design includes the demolition of two units connected to the existing 6-unit row structure on Bond Street and replaced with an accessible 2-family structure, each unit with a first-floor accessible bedroom, bathroom, and two second-floor bedrooms and full bathroom.
 As part of RHA's mission to "Change the Face of Public Housing", the remaining 4 units and the new 2-family structure will include significant changes to the building's elevations including gabled rooflines, porches, and period style windows to mimic existing properties in the neighborhood.
 Demolition of an existing 2-family structure located within the interior of the property will allow for increased on-site parking, including two handicapped spaces as well as a new dumpster enclosure.
-The design documents are complete and an application to demolish units 13, 15, 17, and 19 has been sent to HUD's Special Applications Center (SAC) where it is currently under review for approval.
+The design documents are complete and an application to demolish units 13, 15, 17, and 19 has been sent to HUD's Special Applications Center (SAC) where it has been approved.
+Substantial completion of this project is planned for early 2025.

 RHA has retained the services of an Architectural firm to develop a conceptual plan for a major upgrade to our property located at 1-3 Thomas Street as part of our "Change the Face of Public Housing" initiative.
 The family-friendly plan renderings were shared with RHA stakeholders and officials from the City of Rochester where it received very positive reviews.
-The property is located in an area of the city that has experienced a long history of disinvestment, but now has become the focus of RHA's and the City of Rochester's efforts to make it an area where people desire to move to instead of moving away from.
+The property is located in an area of the city that has experienced a long history of disinvestment but now has become the focus of RHA's and the City of Rochester's efforts to make it an area where people desire to move to instead of moving away from.
+Construction is estimated to start in early 2025, with completion by late 2025.

 RHA has started the process of redeveloping the site at 216-220 Edinburgh Street.
 The overall goal of the project is to continue RHA's mission to "Change the Face of Public Housing" and to provide units that are handicap accessible and more updated for today's family's way of living.
 The current three- family townhouse is in poor condition and not very functional.
-Even though it is accessible, it does not have a first-floor bedroom and it would be difficult for a disabled person to get around on the first floor.
+Even though it is accessible, it does not have a first-floor bedroom, and it would be difficult for a disabled person to get around on the first floor.
 The rooms are very small and separated with walls.
 The exterior does not fit into the historic neighborhood especially with front yard parking.
 The intent is to demolish the building and rebuild a duplex that is more fitting with the architecture of the neighborhood, be accessible with a first-floor bedroom and updated floor plans.
 The units are vacant with no plan to inhabit them due to their condition.
 It would cost more to rehabilitate this building than to rebuild a better and more functional duplex.
 RHA has contracted with an architect to redesign the site with a duplex on it, driveways with parking to rear of the site and a more fitting style of architecture for the neighborhood.
 This is in the design phase.